 Bottom line, don’t just trust “it works on my machine” stories.
 Test your configs like they’ll blow up under load—because they will at the worst possible time.

-There’s chatter about combining HW VSP, com0com, etc., but honestly, most alternatives are either network-specific, command-line heavy, or pure GPL-tinkering nightmares.
+There’s chatter about combining HW VSP, com0com, etc., but most alternatives are either network-specific, command-line heavy, or pure GPL-tinkering nightmares.
 My one disagreement: port pairs aren’t always king.
 Sometimes loopback or one-to-many is the real need, which is where some VSP solutions flounder.
 Shout out to @ombrasilente and @yozora for solid points on network bridging (HW VSP shines there).
 But, let’s be real—Virtual Serial Port Driver tends to be less fiddly for standard dev/test cycles.

 Short answer: If you want to focus on your project instead of debugging your debug tool, Virtual Serial Port Driver is usually the safest route.
 But always have a backup tool, because Windows Updates have no mercy.